PiLep/docdocdoc-mcp-server/README.md

 ## Notes

-- Integrates with DocDocDoc staging environment by default
 - All operations work with live API endpoints
 - Supports full CRUD operations for document requests
 - Request cancellation preserves data while marking as cancelled